solomonshalom/Bublr/README.md

 - **No Social Interaction**: The Abyss is not a social media platform.
 There are no likes, comments, or shares.
 It's a solitary space for your thoughts.

 - **Private and Secure**: Your submissions are your own.
-We do not store personal information neither do we sell them, it's you and you only who own your data.
+We do not store personal information nor do we sell them, it's you and you only who owns your data.

 ## Getting Started